Fall Soup Recipes

 Ingredients in This Recipe

-2. Fresh Ginger: Adds warmth and brightness
+2. Fresh ginger (1 tablespoon, grated): Adds warmth and bright, zesty notes

-3. Onion: Creates a savory base
+3. Onion (1 medium, chopped): Creates a savory flavor base

-4. Garlic: Deepens overall flavor
+4. Garlic (2 cloves, minced): Deepens the overall flavor

-8. Salt: Enhances natural sweetness
+8. Salt (to taste): Enhances the natural sweetness

-10. Lemon Juice: Brightens and balances richness
+10. Lemon juice (1–2 teaspoons, fresh): Brightens and balances the richness

 Ingredient Substitutions